-Regional Administrators cannot write Project Status Reports for the grantee.
-They must be filled out and signed by your agency.
 Project grantees are strongly advised to consult with their Regional Administrator prior to and during the process.
-While they cannot write the reports for you, they can provide guidance when filling one out.
+While they cannot write text, they can provide guidance and will review drafts as needed.

 What are the components of the report?

 Each report will consist of two project components plus supporting documentation.